wagnerde/TracerSeq/README.md

 TracerSeq
 =========

 This pipeline facilitates processing of TracerSeq FASTQ files to produce a Tracer Barcodes x inDrops Cell Barcodes counts table.
-Cell barcodes can be used to cross reference TracerSeq data to associated transcriptome data for the same cells.
+Cell barcodes can then be used to cross reference TracerSeq data to accompanying transcriptome data for the same cells.
+As an example, we demonstrate how TracerSeq can be combined with transcriptome-derived cluster annotations to reveal state-lineage relationships.

 This code was written in Matlab (2017a) and requires the 'Statistics and Machine Learning Toolbox'.
 The [strdist](https://www.mathworks.com/matlabcentral/fileexchange/17585-calculation-of-distance-between-strings?focused=5094987&tab=function) function (Eduard Polityko) is used to calculate 'edit' distances between nucleotide barcode sequences.

 TracerSeq was developed and used to analyze zebrafish embryonic development in:
 **Single-cell mapping of gene expression landscapes and lineage in the zebrafish embryo.**  Wagner DE, Weinreb C, Collins ZM, Briggs JA, Megason SG, Klein AM.
 Science 26 Apr 2018. [doi:10.1126/science.aar4362](http://science.sciencemag.org/content/early/2018/04/25/science.aar4362)

+## Preprocessing ##

-### Inputs ###
+### FASTQ File Format ###

-Input sequencing data must be sample-demultiplexed such that each FASTQ file corresponds to a single inDrops library (e.g. steps 1-3 of the [inDrops.py](https://github.com/indrops/indrops) pipeline).
+Input sequencing data must first be sample-demultiplexed such that each FASTQ file corresponds to a single inDrops library (e.g. steps 1-3 of the [inDrops.py](https://github.com/indrops/indrops) pipeline).
 FASTQ formats should match that of the inDrops.py filtered/sorted FASTQ output (see below).
 The second line contains the biological read, and the header is formatted as follows:    ```@:inDropsCellBarcodePart1-inDropsCellBarcodePart2:UMI:AdditionalInfo```

 Example:
 ```